truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNextCloudMedia.md

 * One for the postgres backup volume (**dbbackup**)
 * One for extra mount path volume (**opt**).

-SCALE Bluefin creates the **ix-applications** dataset in the pool you set as the application pool when you first go to the **Apps** screen.
+SCALE creates the **ix-applications** dataset in the pool you set as the application pool when you first go to the **Apps** screen.
-This dataset is internally managed so you cannot use this as the parent when you create the required Nextcloud datasets.
+This dataset is internally managed, so you cannot use this as the parent when you create the required Nextcloud datasets.

 To create the Nextcloud app datasets, go to **Datasets**, select the dataset you want to use as the parent dataset, then click **Add Dataset** to [add a dataset]({{< relref "DatasetsScale.md" >}}).
 In this example, we create the Nextcloud datasets under the root parent dataset **tank**.

 Enter **nextcloud** in **Name**, select **Apps** as the **Dataset Preset**.
 Click **Advanced Options** to make any other setting changes you want to make, and click **Save**.
 When prompted, select **Return to Pool List**.

 Next, select the **nextcloud** dataset, click **Add Dataset** to add the first child dataset.
 Enter **data** in **Name** and select **Apps** as the **Dataset Preset**.